damianhakert/damianhakert.github.io/source/_posts/2016-03-29-using-omnibus-gitlab-to-ship-gitlab.md

 software that needs support and not everyone can add this layer.

 The packages in .deb and .rpm archive format are usually allowed in most if not all systems.
-Every company has a procedure on how to introduce new packages to their environments.

-We now have [Docker] images but as an additional method of installing GitLab.
+We release new [Docker] images on every release as an additional method of installing GitLab.

 #### Native Debian Packages